cocoaaa/cocoaaa.github.io/content/articles/Home/home.md

 - stay open

 ## Quotes to nimble
-> ‘Your act was unwise,’ I exclaimed ‘as you see by the outcome.’
+> ‘Your act was unwise,’ I exclaimed, ‘as you see by the outcome.’
 He solemnly eyed me.
 ‘When choosing the course of my action,’ said he,
 ‘I had not the outcome to guide me.’